gurumounika/lordoftherings/README.md

 •	IntelliJ IDE<br/><br/>

 Follow below steps to consume this API:<br/></br>
-•	Install MYSQL Workbench and set up the root password.<br/>
+•	Install MYSQL Workbench and set up the root password.
+Create the schema - "lotrmovie" <br/>
-•	Update the password in Application.
+•	Update the password and in Application.
 Properties file<br/>
 •	Access postman with the endpoint URLs to save the data in MYSQL database to Movie and Quote tables.<br/>

 POST REQUEST<br/>